deterdw/scalatags-gen/readme.md

 # ScalaTags-gen: a generator for ScalaTags code from HTML templates

-This is a simple utility to help in the generation of ScalaTags snippets and layouts, based on existing HTML by using [JSoup](http://jsoup.org/) nodes as input.
+This is a simple utility to help in the generation of [ScalaTags](https://github.com/lihaoyi/scalatags) snippets and layouts, based on existing HTML by using [JSoup](http://jsoup.org/) nodes as input.

 Although it's a young and simple project, it can handle quite a lot of the work for you.
 It does not use Scala ASTs internally, but does have a few tricks to produce the code, like proper escaping of strings and using reflection to dynamically determine the list of valid tags and attributes in ScalaTags.

 As the generated code will in most cases need some fine tuning by hand, it is currently aimed for interactive use from the Scala REPL.
 Therefore there is no published artifact.
 The best is to simply clone this repository somewhere and use the tool in that folder.
-If you want to use is programatically in another project, the source is only one file at this stage, so that's easy to incorporate.
+If you want to use it programatically in another project, the source is only one file at this stage, so that's easy to incorporate.

 Pull requests and improvements are most welcome!